ebusico/DevOps/PROJECT_README.md

 <br/>

 ### ~/ansible/roles - Ansible role directory:
 Each role consists of two components.
-A tasks/main.yml file and a vars/main.yml file.
-By using this convention Ansible is able to associate each variable file with the corrosponding task file for every role.
-This removes the need to ['include' or 'import'](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_includes.html)) the variable files when executing the task-set associated with each role.
-Further information on Ansible role convention can be found in the [documentation] (https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
+A tasks/main.yml task file and a vars/main.yml variable file.
+By using this convention Ansible is able to automatically associate each variable file with the corrosponding task file for every role.
+This removes the need to ['include' or 'import'](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_includes.html) the variable files when executing the task-set associated with each role.
+Further information on Ansible role convention can be found in the [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).

-> **mongodb/** :
+> **mongodb/** : This task-set is based upon the mongoDB installation documentation found [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#overview).
+The first step is to use pip to install the pymongo python dependency.
+Import public GPG key for MongoDB, and create source list file.
+Install mongoDB package and start as service.
+Make sure service is running, create MongoDB admin user and then use to construct 'trainees' database.

-> **react/** :
+> **react/** : Ensure all required packages are installed.
+Send react application files to target host.
+Edit .env file with correct external ip address.
+Change access permisions on files to allow for user access.
+Install nodejs dependencies, and build static react app to be served.
+Start nginx service and overwrite config file with pre-configured settings.
+Reload nginx.

-> **nodeExpress/** :
+> **nodeExpress/** : Ensure all required packages are installed.
+Send node-express files to host server.
+Edit .env files with react and mongodb ip.
+Correct permissions on files to allow for user access.
+Install nodejs dependencies.
+Copy service file to host machine.
+Configure service file and start node-express service.